Teach Online:

 << Remote Teaching Checklist

-In a lecture-based class, the instructor will typically prepare lecture slides and a handful of check-in activities with students to ensure that everyone is making sense of the content.
-After class, students may have practice sets or other homework to complete.
-Students in larger classes may also have the opportunity to attend office hours with a TA to ask questions and go over challenging material.
+In an online lecture-based course (synchronous or asynchronous), the online instructor will typically record and post voice over lecture slides in the LMS, and a handful of check-in activities with learners to ensure that everyone is making sense of the concepts and content.
+Learners may have online discussions, practice sets, or other homework assignments to complete.
+Learners in larger classes may also have the opportunity to attend office hours with you, or with a TA, to ask questions and go over challenging material.

 Step 1: Create a module

-Create a module to contain all the reading, videos and activities for that class meeting.
-Make sure to name the module in a way that its contents are easily recognizable to students.
+Create a module in your online learning management system (LMS) to contain and organize all the reading, videos, and related activities and interactions for the topic, week, or class session.
+Make sure to name the module and contents in a way that make them are easily recognizable to learners and that function as advanced organizers for the concepts, themes, or topics.
 Clearly outline the specific steps learners will need to complete.
-Consider what will they need to watch?
-Read?
-Complete?
-Submit?
-Discuss? etc., and if the order of the activities is important, make sure that is clearly articulated.
+Consider what will they need to watch, read, complete, submit, or discuss, etc., and if the order of the activities is important, make sure that is clearly articulated.

 Step 2: Build your video lectures